The LMI Editor

 [a'*x+x*a x*b; b'*x -1] < 0

-the upper half of the worksheet.
-The left- and right-hand sides of
+X in the upper half of the worksheet.
+The left- and

 Once the LMI system is fully specified, the following tasks can be performed by clicking the corresponding button: